Confidential Disclosure Agreements (CDA) or Non-Disclosure Agreement (NDA)

 - No end date to the CDA;

-After the CDA is signed and the potential investigator receives the protocol, he/she will determine the feasiblity of conducting the clinical trial at UCSD.
+After the CDA is signed and the potential investigator receives the protocol, s/he will determine the feasibility of conducting the clinical trial at UC San Diego.

 Some of the issues that should be considered are:

 - Does the investigator have the necessary patient population;